 Translating Manchester’s underground music culture into a large-scale live identity system

-Spotify and Budweiser partnered to create Music Depot — a large-scale live music experience in Manchester designed to bring Budweiser to the foreground of contemporary music culture.
+Spotify and Budweiser partnered to create Music Depot — the UK launch of Spotify’s AUX Live Experiences, hosted at Diecast Manchester, a former metalworks factory, and designed to connect Budweiser with contemporary music culture.

-Working closely with Spotify’s experiential team, Major Keys led the graphic identity development and rollout across environmental graphics, merchandise, signage, digital assets, and audience touchpoints.
+Working closely with Spotify’s experiential team, Major Keys led the graphic identity development and rollout for a live environment spanning venue graphics, merchandise, signage, digital assets, and audience touchpoints.

 Client